yazaldefilimone/yazaldefilimone/README.md

 Hello, I’m Yazalde Filimone.

 I'm a enginher based in [Mozambique](https://en.wikipedia.org/wiki/Mozambique).
-I'm interested in frontend, compilers, OS enginher and computer ciencie.
+I'm interested in web, compilers, os engineer, math, distributed systems, unix systems and computer science.

 I'm currently working at A4pm 🇧🇷, We focus on ensuring that our systems save and educate as many lives as possible.